dlang/DIPs/DIPs/1NNN-PJB.md

 side effects without risking breakage if and when those implementation details change.

-While ignoring the return values of these functions is unlikely to result in disaster, it is still a probable programming mistake, which `@nodiscard` could help guard against.
+Though ignoring the return values of these functions is unlikely to result in disaster, it is still a probable programming mistake which `@nodiscard` could help guard against.

-This DIP does not recommend adding `@nodiscard` to any existing functions in Phobos or the D runtime, since doing so would constitute a breaking API change.
+This DIP does not recommend adding `@nodiscard` to any existing functions in Phobos or the D runtime since doing so would constitute a breaking API change.
 However, authors of new code would still benefit from having `@nodiscard` in the language, and existing projects (including Phobos and the D runtime) could adopt `@nodiscard` on a case-by-case basis if the benefit were judged to be